Sarakaleem22/USA_Housing-Linear_Regression/README.md

 ## Codes and Resources
 * Google Colab
-* Libraries: numpy, matplotlib, pandas, seasborn
+* Libraries: numpy, matplotlib, pandas, seasborn, sklearn

 ## Model Implementation and Performance
 First, I did research and decided the model that I will be implementing for this project.
 Then, I studied the dataset.
 I used 0.8:0.2 train-test split.